blahajjessie/kakaw/api-docs/backend/backend-data-structs.md

 - `questionText` (string) : The text to be displayed as the question
 - `answerTexts` (string[]): The text of the answer choices
 - `correctAnswers` (number[]): The list of correct answers, numeric, corresponding to the array indices of `answerTexts`
+- `answerExplain` [optional] (string[]) : A list of strings that explain why any answer choice is correct or incorrect.
+This has the same length as the answerTexts array.
+This has not been used or implemented anywhere, but will be later.
 - `note` [optional] (string): A note for debug/internal purposes
 - `time` [optional] (number): The time allowed for this question, if different from the default
 - `points` [optional] (number): The number of points for this question, if different from the default.